TheAnalyticMind/Deloitte_Australia_JobSimulation/README.md

-💼 Deloitte Australia Job Simulation – Data Analyst Role This project was completed as part of the Forage Deloitte Australia Virtual Job Simulation.
+💼Deloitte Australia Job Simulation – Data Analyst Role This project was completed as part of the Forage Deloitte Australia Virtual Job Simulation.
 It simulates real-world tasks a data analyst might be expected to perform at Deloitte, including data cleaning, analysis, visualization, and insight generation.

 📌 Project Overview